Prime Minister Imran Khan launches Pak-China Business Investment Forum - ExBulletin

 Prime Minister Imran Khan launches Pak-China Business Investment Forum

-ISLAMABAD: Stressing the need for industrialization and increased exports, Prime Minister Imran Khan said on Monday that a country’s wealth creation was impossible without industrial development, while increased exports complemented these efforts .
+ISLAMABAD – Prime Minister Imran Khan said on Monday that in Pakistan, the emphasis on industrialization had never been a priority in the past and stressed that industrial progress and exports were essential for progress and prosperity of a country.
+He said that creating a country’s wealth was impossible without industrial development.

-The Prime Minister made the remarks during the launching ceremony of the Pakistan-Chinese Business and Investment Forum in Islamabad.
+The Premier addressed a launching ceremony of the Pak-China Business Investment Forum as the guest of honor.
+The Pak-China Business Investment Forum was formed in collaboration with the Pakistan Board of Investment (BOI) and the All Pakistan Chinese Enterprises Association with the aim of promoting Chinese business investment in Pakistan and enhancing business-to-business industrial cooperation.

-Speaking on this occasion, he regretted that during the 1960s, Pakistan was moving towards industrialization, but that a process of nationalization had slowed down the country’s progress.
+The Prime Minister regretted that in the 1960s Pakistan was moving towards industrialization, but a process of nationalization stifled progress.

+The prime minister said that various small countries around the world have increased their export capacities.
+He said the government provided incentives to the IT sector and that in two years its exports had doubled.
 Referring to China and Turkey, the Prime Minister observed that they have made progress in strengthening their industrial and export capacities.
 Turkey overcame its trade deficit with an increase in exports which also increased its GDP, he added.
-In Pakistan, the emphasis on industrialization had never been a priority in the past, Prime Minister Imran said.

-The establishment of the forum would improve the ease of doing business between Chinese and Pakistani companies, he added.
+The establishment of the Forum would improve the ease of doing business between Chinese and Pakistani companies, he expressed confidence.

-Speaking of his government’s achievements, the prime minister said they had provided incentives for the IT sector and within two years its exports had doubled.
+Thanks to this forum, Pakistani and Chinese companies would have strengthened cooperation and bilateral relations

+Calling the launch of the forum a special occasion, he said it would help the government get feedback on investment and trade issues and overcome bottlenecks through incentives.
+He further observed that the investment process takes time while time is precious for an investor.
+The Prime Minister assured that the government and the BOI are doing their best to remove the blockages in this process and further facilitate Chinese investments.

-He said the government has taken steps to stabilize the country’s economy, but sadly the COVID-19 pandemic has hit the world.
+The ceremony took place in the presence of ministers, advisers, the Chinese ambassador, representatives of Chinese and Pakistani companies and the relevant authorities.
+The prime minister said the government has taken steps to stabilize the country’s economy, but sadly the Covid pandemic has hit the world.

-Welcoming the efforts of the National Command and Operations Center (NCOC) to contain the coronavirus, Prime Minister Imran said Pakistan has faced the coronavirus, while our neighboring countries, including India and Iran, have been hit hard by the pandemic.

-He said The Economist magazine in its report ranked Pakistan as the first country that not only saved its people but also its economy from COVID-19.

-It was the system of good governance that helped Pakistan emerge from the challenge, the prime minister said.
-He said he was convinced that in the second phase of CPEC, they should focus on agricultural productivity.
+The prime minister said they should take steps to control imports.
+He also saw money laundering as another major problem for developing countries and poor countries.
+Referring to a UN investigative report, he said about $ 1 trillion has been laundered in poor countries.
+He said he was convinced that in the second phase of the China-Pakistan Economic Corridor (CPEC), they should focus on agricultural productivity.
+He also stressed that they should learn from Chinese urban planning.

-The prime minister said they should focus on the vertical development of mega-cities and learn and seek the expertise of China which saved its cultivable land through remarkable urban planning.
+The prime minister said the rapid urbanization had led to two problems regarding food security and environmental pollution and cited the cities of Islamabad and Lahore where the population had increased in multiple ways.
+He said they should focus on the vertical development of mega-cities and learn and seek the expertise of China, which had saved its cultivable land through remarkable urban planning.

+The Prime Minister, on this occasion, officially launched the Forum and attended the document exchange ceremony between the authorities concerned of the two countries.

 Sources